Two news articles this week cast a cloud on the fight to reduce incidence and improve survival rates for metastatic breast cancer and prostate cancer

 Metastatic Breast Cancer Project vs. Electronic Records

-A New York Times story by Gina Kolata sheds light on how paperwork is getting in the way of finding potentially life-saving treatment for women with metastatic breast cancer.
+A New York Times story by Gina Kolata sheds light on how paperwork is getting in the way of finding potentially life-saving treatments for women with metastatic breast cancer.
 The article featured a years-long effort by Nikhil Wagle, an oncology researcher at Dana Farber Cancer Institute in Boston who specializes in breast cancer.

 Wagle is trying to build a huge database that links cancer patients’ medical records, treatments and outcomes with their genetic backgrounds and the genetics of their tumors, but has run into difficulty.
 The database would also include vital information from their patient records—how ill did they feel with treatments, what was their quality of life—and tease out patters that would help doctors choose the right treatments.